Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 and many others features..

-= LIVE PREMIUM VERSION DEMO for Enjoy Instagram: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/](http://www.mediabetaprojects.com/enjoy-instagram-premium/)
+= LIVE PREMIUM VERSION DEMO for Enjoy Social Feed Plugin for WordPress: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/](http://www.mediabetaprojects.com/enjoy-instagram-premium/)

-Contributors:
-F.Prestipino, F.Di Pane Masi, A.Nucita and F.Micali

 == Installation ==

 Installation and Configuration are very simple :

-1. After you have installed and activated the plugin , go to Settings - > Enjoy Instagram and follow the instructions on the screen.
+1. After you have installed and activated the plugin , go to Settings and follow the instructions on the screen.
-2. To add shortcode to editor click on the  Enjoy Instagram icon and choose where include a Carousel View or a Grid View.
+2. To add shortcode to editor click on the plugin icon and choose where include a Carousel View or a Grid View.
 3. Configure the display of your shortcodes from the plugin settings page
-4. To add to the Sidebar Enjoy Instagram go to Appearance - > Widgets and configure to your liking widgets Enjoy Instagram
+4. To add to the Sidebar Social Feed Plugin for WordPress go to Appearance - > Widgets and configure.

 == Frequently Asked Questions ==

-= “Important: "Instagram has changed its API.
-You need to install the latest version of our plugin and then, necessarily, you'll have to disconnect and then reconnect your Instagram account (from the "settings" page) in order to keep your Enjoy Plugin Instagram functioning after the 1st of June ". =
+= “Important: Instagram is changing its APIs and access to its old ones it will be, permanently, blocked on June 29, 2020.” =

 —————

-= How to Install Enjoy Instagram WordPress Plugin = [https://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/](https://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/)
+= How to Install Enjoy Social Feed Plugin for WordPress on your WordPress Website = [https://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/](https://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/)